-12.02 An appointment to a TAship using the order of preference as set out in Article 12.04, or an appointment to a RAship in accordance with Article 12.15, is subject to the maximum allowable hours per week and as set out at Article 16.02, Hours of Work, such that no appointment(s) shall be made that would result in an appointment or appointments, the total of which would exceed the maximum hours.
-Accordingly, where an Employee is offered work that would result in the total hours of work exceeding the maximum allowable hours of work, it is the Employee’s responsibility to decline such work.

-12.03 If an Employee is assigned:
+12.02 If an Employee is assigned:

 work, the completion of which could conflict with a deeply held personal, academic, or religious belief, then the Employee shall inform their Employment Supervisor of the potential conflict at the time the assignment is made known to the Employee.
 In such circumstances, the Employment Supervisor will make reasonable efforts to adjust or change the Employee’s assignment.